paradigmxyz/reth/book/db/README.md

 <br>

 ## Summary
 This chapter was packed with information, so lets do a quick review.
-The database is comprised of tables, with each table being a collection of key-value pairs representing various pieces of data for each block in the blockchain.
+The database is comprised of tables, with each table being a collection of key-value pairs representing various pieces of data in the blockchain.
 Any struct that implements the `Database` trait can view, update or delete entries in the various tables.
 The database design leverages nested traits and generic associated types to provide methods to interact with each table in the database.

 <br>